cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

   - Ironwood Integration Tests for File, Image, Post, Note, Link
   - Add tests for the common content validation
  - Gui Validation alerts - Title control and Tags Control Done
- - Where to integrate the Excel Import to make it more obvious to fine?
+ - Where to integrate the Excel Import to make it more obvious to find?
  - Consider integrating the Media and Content Cleanup into a 'Full Generation'
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - Look at using NavLink tag in menu and/or wrapping with nav tag